 Not all baseline alerts are sent to the Direct-Customer-Alerts topic by default.
-To see all alerts that are generated by the AMS monitoring system, subscribe to the SNS topic for the AMS monitoring system (in the request, ask for the "AMS Monitoring Topic"), specify a subscription channel that should receive the alerts (lambda, SQS, HTTP/S, email, or SMS), and specify the endpoints (for example, email addresses, if you choose the email protocol) that should receive the alerts.
+To see all alerts that are generated by the AMS monitoring system, subscribe to the Amazon SNS topic for the AMS monitoring system.
+In the request, ask for the "AMS Monitoring Topic", specify a subscription channel to receive the alerts (Lambda, Amazon SQS, HTTP/S, email, or SMS), and specify the endpoints (for example, email addresses, if you choose the email protocol) that will receive the alerts.

-The AMS monitoring topic gets alerts that are used by AMS shared services, so it can be noisy.
+The AMS monitoring topic receives alerts that are used by AMS shared services, so it can be noisy.

-To learn more, see the Amazon Simple Notification Service Subscribe API reference, Subscribe section.
+To learn more, see the Subscribe section in the Amazon Simple Notification Service Subscribe API reference.